High Street, Colnbrook SL3 0JZ

 The church premises are easily accessible to wheelchair users, and there is a purpose-built accessible toilet.
 We have a full loop system in the church for those with hearing aids.
 Large print hymn books are also available.
 There is a fully equipped kitchen.
 Our car park has space for six or seven vehicles.

 Our premises are also let to village organisations on a regular or ad-hoc basis.

-If you would like more information, or to make a booking, please contact our Senior Church Steward and Elder, Mr. Keith Ayres, by telephone on 01753 - 543590.
+If you would like more information, or to make a booking, please contact us and your request will be forwarded.